ThisIsAkriti/Essence/frontend/README.md

 8. [License](#license)

 ## Introduction
 The Essence frontend is designed to provide a user-friendly interface for browsing, searching, and managing a collection of perfumes.
-Leveraging the power of React, Vite, and Chakra UI, this project offers fast and responsive performance with modern design principles.
+Leveraging the power of React, Vite, and tailwindCSS, this project offers fast and responsive performance with modern design principles.

 ##